zantuaw09/Python-1st-Project/README.md

 This design choice also came in handy to easily implement a couple other features in my game, such as switching the position of a grabbed book and an adjacent one if the player lets go of the grabbed book as it collides with another book, which I found to be a much more consistent way of moving the book sprites around compared to my original idea of automatically correcting a book's desired position.
 Through these experiences of working around strange and alien-like problems, I learned that being flexible and creative with my code could actually lead to solutions that are much easier to implement than what I had initially planned and fix a variety of unexpected obstacles along the way!

 Even with no prior skills in making games with Python, I've been able to further a lot of my general coding skills and the problem-solving process I use to try to bring my concepts to life in my program.
+Throughout the past few weeks of development as I went through many alterations of my book-moving mechanic, I constantly revisted previous code with a newfound perspective and would end up adding new variables or editing out redundant lines.
+As my overall program became much bigger, I strived to make a habit of labeling different sections of my code with what they did and organizing chunks of code carefully so that future editing wouldn't become needlessly complex.
+Making my own fuctions played a big part in this, and I hope that I can help clean up my program a lot more in the future by replacing patterned lines of code with functions.

 I. . .
-- Make things neater (used my own functions more)
 - Check for problems systematically
 - Predict issues in advance